How do guarantor loans work?

 How much is the guarantee limited to?

-For the majority of guarantor loans, we ask the lender to limit the guarantee secured on the guarantor’s property.
-This means they are not liable for the entire amount of the loan, only a portion of it.
+For most guarantor loans we ask the lender to limit the guarantee secured on the guarantor’s property.
+This means they are not liable for the entire loan amount, only a portion of it.
 The size of the limited guarantee is calculated as follows:

 Size of the limited guarantee = (Loan Amount – (0.8 * Purchase Price))/0.75.